 The programme encourages you to actively look beyond the perimeters of your own discipline and to recognise the challenges and restrictions imposed by product chain management, time and money.
 During design projects you bring industrial and academic knowledge together and apply them in real industrial assignments.
 The programme is fulltime and takes two years to complete.

-Trainees that successfully complete the Designer’s programme, receive a certified diploma and are entitled to use the academic degree Professional Doctorate in Engineering (PDEng).
+Trainees that successfully complete the Designer’s programme, receive a certified diploma and are entitled to use the academic degree Engineering Doctorate (EngD).

 A certified Process and Equipment Designer has in-depth knowledge of design processes, theoretical as well as practical, which clearly distinguishes him/her from a ‘normal’ MSc.
-Most PDEng graduates find excellent positions in industry, often within the company where the final design project was carried out.
+Most EngD graduates find excellent positions in the industry, often within the company where the final design project was carried out.

-Several relevant industries have contributed to the definition of the content and focus of the designer programme in Process and Equipment Design, to ensure the significance of the PDEng-degree for the trainees future career.
+Several relevant industries have contributed to the definition of the content and focus of the designer programme in Process and Equipment Design, to ensure the significance of the Eng-degree for the trainees' future career.
 Trainees gain skills that industries require whilst obtaining two years of work experience.
 Besides design skills, trainees develop social skills working in multicultural teams.

 - studying a number of specialised subjects

 - improving understanding of economical and managerial aspects in plant design and operation

 There is also a focus on broadening knowledge by

 - integrating knowledge and skills from other disciplines